WowDaBug/rgbdw/README.md

-# game respository for wowdabug games remastered
+# Game Respository for Wowdabug Games
 ## TODO:
 - add run 3 and minecraft indev to main repo